zoetrope69/rose/_drafts/2014-06-10-dynamic-logos-with-css.md

 ### Positioning the petals

 We're using `nth-child` here to select each petal.
-THen each petal is moved into position using the `translate()`.
+Then each petal is moved into position using the `translate()`.
 The first parameter is the X position and then second is the Y. The petals must be positioned absolutely so they overlap.

 {% highlight css %}
 .petals li{